radioactiveAHM/DnsSafeguard/README.md

   * `dot_nonblocking`: DOT Non-Blocking Connection (DNS over TLS).
   * `doq`: DoQ Connection (DNS over QUIC).
 * `Server Name`: The domain name of the DNS server.
+* `Disable Domain SNI`: When enabled, the server name is not used as SNI, which can be a good alternative to the fragmenting method.
+Some public DNS servers, like Google, support this.
+Supported protocols include H1, H2, DoT, DoT_nonblocking, and H1_multi.
 * `Socket Addresses`: The IP address and port for the DNS server connection.
 * `UDP Socket Addresses`: Local UDP address and port for DNS queries.
 * `Custom Http Path`: Use a custom HTTP path for HTTP-based protocols like H1, H2, and H3.
 Leave it <ins>empty</ins> to use the default DoH standard path.